TheWolverine - Eleven Former Michigan Wolverines Invited To NFL Combine

 Fifth-year senior defensive end Michael Danna was not invited to the combine, despite impressing at January's East-West Shrine Bowl practices.
 Linebacker Jordan Glasgow also participated in the Shrine Bowl, but was not invited to the combine.

-U-M is tied for Ohio State for the second-most combine invitees by any school, with 11, only behind LSU, who has 16 prospects that were invited.
+U-M is tied with Ohio State for the second-most combine invitees by any school, with 11, only behind LSU, who has 16 prospects that were invited.

 Last year, U-M touted six former players that participated in the combine: linebacker Devin Bush, defensive end Rashan Gary, tight end Zach Gentry, running back Karan Higdon, cornerback David Long and defensive end Chase Winovich.